zvictor/docs-3/source/apollo-client/core.md

 <h3 id="query" title="ApolloClient#query">ApolloClient#query(options)</h3>

 Run a GraphQL query and return a promise that resolves to a `GraphQLResult`.
+If there is an error, the promise is passed an instance of `ApolloError` which details the type of error that has occurred (i.e. a GraphQL error or a network error).

 - `query: string` A GraphQL query string to fetch.
 - `variables: Object` The variables to pass along with the query.